Completed in 2025 Environmental assessment

 Port Credit is an older neighbourhood in Mississauga located by the waterfront.
 Due to its attractive landscape and location, it has been drawing a lot of development interest.
 However, recent assessments or evaluations of the drainage system capacity have not been completed.

-To support optimal long-term maintenance of the drainage system in Port Credit, the City will investigate the area, identity any issues, and create a mitigation plan to address current and future issues related to severe weather events and continual development.
+To support optimal long-term maintenance of the drainage system in Port Credit, the goal of this study was to investigate the area, identity any issues, and create a mitigation plan to address current and future issues related to severe weather events and continual development.

 Study

-The study will follow the Class EA process and be carried out in five phases and include a detailed modelling of the existing drainage system in Port Credit.
+The study followed the Class EA process and was carried out in five phases and included a detailed modelling of the existing drainage system in Port Credit.

-The study will cover 1.9 square kilometres (190 hectares) of land, spanning from CNR tracks to the North, Lake Ontario to the South, Shawnmarr Road to the West, and just past Hurontario Street to the East.
+The study covered 1.9 square kilometres (190 hectares) of land, spanning from CNR tracks to the North, Lake Ontario to the South, Shawnmarr Road to the West, and just past Hurontario Street to the East.

-This will allow the City to identify stormwater infrastructure requirements related to the City’s Level of Service (LOS).
-In addition, it will allow the City to:
+This allowed the City to identify stormwater infrastructure requirements related to the City’s Level of Service (LOS).
+In addition, it has allowed the City to:

 • Identify a comprehensive program for the City’s drainage infrastructure